 Continuing tradition through innovation

 Both chemical and analytical engineers have been described as 'universal engineers' for their multidisciplinary skills.
-Today, students in our School continue to combine expertise in engineering design, physical sciences, life sciences, computer modelling and electronics, working across the boundaries of these disciplines.
+Today, students in our Department continue to combine expertise in engineering design, physical sciences, life sciences, computer modelling and electronics, working across the boundaries of these disciplines.